nmoskovkin/soft-mocks/README.md

 Redefine functions
 ==

-Soft Mocks let you redefine both user-defined and built-in functions except for those that depend on the current context (see \QA\SoftMocksTraverser::$ignore_functions property if you want to see the full list), or for those that have built-in mocks (debug_backtrace, call_user_func* and a few others).
+SoftMocks let you redefine both user-defined and built-in functions except for those that depend on the current context (see \QA\SoftMocksTraverser::$ignore_functions property if you want to see the full list), or for those that have built-in mocks (debug_backtrace, call_user_func* and a few others, but built-in mocks you can enable redefine by call `\QA\SoftMocks::setRewriteInternal(true)`).

 Definition:
 ```